 Pre-preparation is the key to well-formed and filled areas.
 Design every corner of the space you have in the outer yard.
-Both the smallest garden and the largest one – can look impressive.
-Plant the vegetation, taking into account the dimensions and color ranges.
-The variety of landscaping is varied and allows for any improvisation as long as it is acceptable.
-The ultimate goal is a good aesthetic appearance with beautiful vegetation
+Both the smallest garden and the largest one can look impressive.
+Plant the vegetation, taking into account the dimensions and colour ranges.
+The variety of landscaping allows any improvisation as long as it is acceptable.
+The ultimate goal is a good aesthetic appearance with beautiful vegetation.

 Take advantage of the tricks that decorative grasses can offer you – the decoration, in every aspect, can make a big difference

 The decorative grasses do not make an exception.
-They are able to make “green carpets”, a whole composition of colors and shapes, or just slightly emphasize.
+They are able to make “green carpets”, a whole composition of colours and shapes, or just slightly emphasise.
 On the other hand, there are perennial species that do not require many of you to develop normally.
 What more do you need for the patio?